-- 12.2 All PSPs and e-money issuers will be supervised in accordance with our general approach to supervision.
-More information is available on our website34, including details of how different types of firms are supervised and our responsibilities for prudential supervision.
+- approach to supervision.
+More information is available on our website35, including details of how different types of firms are supervised and our responsibilities for prudential supervision.
 The specific supervisory measures that we decide to use will depend on the risk posed by an individual business, a category of business or by the sector as a whole.
-Our 2017 Mission document35 explains our priorities in the regulation of the financial services sector.
-It provides the framework for the strategic decisions we make, the reasoning behind our work and the way we choose the tools to do it. - 12.3 Our preference is to work in an open and cooperative relationship with all PSPs and e-money issuers.
+Our 2017 Mission document36 explains our priorities in the regulation of the financial services sector.
+It provides the framework for the strategic decisions we make, the reasoning behind our work and the way we choose the tools to do it. - Our preference is to work in an open and cooperative relationship with all PSPs and e-money issuers.
 We encourage PSPs and e-money issuers to speak to us at the earliest opportunity if they anticipate any challenges to their compliance with the PSRs 2017 or the EMRs so that we can discuss an appropriate way forward with them.
-PSPs and e-money issuers should note the ongoing requirement to tell us of any significant changes to their business or conditions of authorisation or registration.36 - 12.4 We may instigate a closer supervisory relationship with any PSP or e-money issuer whose market activity means that any shortcomings or compliance failures could pose a greater risk. - 12.5 We may also classify a PSP or e-money issuer with a significant market presence as a "fixed portfolio firm".
+PSPs and e-money issuers should note the ongoing requirement to tell us of any significant changes to their business or conditions of authorisation or registration.37 - 12.4 We may instigate a closer supervisory relationship with any PSP or e-money issuer whose market activity means that any shortcomings or compliance failures could pose a greater risk. - We may also classify a PSP or e-money issuer with a significant market presence as a "fixed portfolio firm".
 Fixed portfolio firms are subject to the highest level of supervisory attention.
 We make it clear to a PSP or e-money issuer if it falls within the "fixed portfolio" category.